What are polyols?

 Sugar replacers (polyols) provide fewer calories per gram than does sugar, they do not promote tooth decay and they do not cause sudden increases in blood glucose levels.
 Because they taste good, people can improve the healthfulness of their diets without having to sacrifice the pleasure of eating sweet foods they enjoy.

 For the vast majority of consumers, these sweeteners do not cause a problem.
-In some people, excessive consumption may cause gastrointestinal symptoms, such as gas or laxative effects, similar to reactions to beans and certain high-fiber foods.
-Such symptoms depend on an individual’s sensitivity and the other foods eaten at the same time.
+In some people, excessive consumption may cause gastrointestinal effects, such as gas or laxative effects, similar to reactions to beans and certain high-fiber foods.
+Such effects depend on an individual’s sensitivity and the other foods eaten at the same time.

 Sugar replacers (polyols) have been used in foods around the world for many years.
 An Expert Committee of the World Health Organization has carefully reviewed them and concluded that they are safe for human consumption!
 In the U.S., the Food and Drug Administration (FDA) classifies some as Generally Recognized as Safe (GRAS) and others are approved food additives.